-This report is provided in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, as amended.
+This report is provided in compliance with the Jeanne Clery Campus Safety Act.
 It provides students and employees of Pacific Oaks College ("College") with information on: the College's security arrangements, policies and procedures; programs that provide education on such things as drug and alcohol abuse, awareness of various kinds of sex offenses, and the prevention of crime generally; and procedures the College will take to notify the campus community in the event of an emergency.
 Its purpose is to provide students and employees with information that will help them make informed decisions relating to their own safety and the safety of others.